 Gauge, fix, and harden

-CCL’s cloud transformation services business unit, Leaven, was commissioned to review Fidelity Life’s security posture in Microsoft Azure, applying a three-pronged approach – called DevSecOps – to gauge, fix, and then harden the insurer’s cloud platforms.
+Leaven (now CCL) was commissioned to review Fidelity Life’s security posture in Microsoft Azure, applying a three-pronged approach – called DevSecOps – to gauge, fix, and then harden the insurer’s cloud platforms.

 With the front door of Fidelity Life’s Azure Platform now securely closed, attention turned to protecting application code.
-Leaven’s verification testing and scans detected vulnerabilities in application and infrastructure code as it was checked in to Azure DevOps.
+CCL’s verification testing and scans detected vulnerabilities in application and infrastructure code as it was checked in to Azure DevOps.

 “We’ve improved our security posture and driven a mind-shift to embed security as a normal part of development work and cycles – not as an afterthought.”Joel Anderson, Head of Architecture and Security, Fidelity Life